Citation for this page in APA citation style. Close

 Claude Shannon

-Claude Shannon is properly described as "the father of information theory" although he described his work as "communication theory."
-While others had connected the idea of information to its opposite, entropy, it was Shannon who put the theory on a sound mathematical basis.
+Claude Shannon is often described as "the father of information theory" although he described his work as "communication theory." it was Shannon who put the communication of signals in the presence of noise on a sound mathematical basis.
+His co-workers at Bell Laboratories called what was being transmitted "intelligence" (Harry Nyquist) and "information" (Ralph Hartley).
+Shannon used "intelligence" in his earliest reports and proposals and information later.

 S = k log 2

-The amount of entropy generated by the measurement may, of course, always be greater than this fundamental amount, but not smaller, or the second law would be violated.
+The amount of entropy generated by the measurement may, of course, always be greater than this fundamental amount of negative entropy (information) created, but not smaller, or the second law - that overall entropy must increase - would be violated.

 The earlier work of Maxwell, Boltzmann, and Szilard did not figure directly in Shannon's work.
-Shannon studied the design of early analog computers (specifically Vannevar Bush's differential analyzer at MIT, which was used by Coolidge and James to calculate the wave functions of the hydrogen molecule in 1936).
-Then he helped design the first digital computers, based on the Boolean logic of 1's and 0's and binary arithmetic.
+Shannon studied the design of early analog computers (specifically Vannevar Bush's differential analyzer at MIT, which was used by Coolidge and James to calculate the first wave functions of the hydrogen molecule in 1936).
+Then, with John von Neumann and Alan Turing, Shannon helped design the first digital computers, based on the Boolean logic of 1's and 0's and binary arithmetic.

 Shannon analyzed telephone switching circuits that used electromagnetic relay switches, then realized that the switches could solve some problems in Boolean algebra.